David A. Fredrickson Lifetime Achievement Award

 This award is given to an Avocational Society or Avocational Society Representative nominated by SCA members at large.
 There is a $200 cash award from the SCA.

 Nomination Instructions: Describe the individual or society’s accomplishments, highlights, scope of influence, and other achievements related to the SCA.
-Please submit your nomination to President Anmarie Medin at gro.emohacsnull@eiramna.
+Please submit your nomination to President Brendon Greenaway at gro.emohacsnull@nodnerb.

 The deadline for the submission of nominations is November 15 of each year.